Adyen-for-platform icon

 • All transaction fees are booked to your user's balance account.

-Gather the data
+1. Gather the split instructions

-Field Description Example
+Field Required Description

 Must be equal to the sum of the split amounts.

-split.currencyCode Currency of the transaction. split.currencyCode=EUR
+split.currencyCode Required The currency of the transaction.

 Must match the sum of split items in the request.

-Field Description Example
+Field Required Description

 Possible values:

-• BalanceAccount: books the sale amount to the specified balance account.
+• BalanceAccount: Books the sale amount to the specified balance account.

-• Commission: books the commission to your liable balance account.
+• Commission: Books the commission to your liable balance account.

-• Tip: books the tip to the specified balance account.
+• Tip: Books the tip to the specified balance account.

-• Surcharge: books the surcharge to the specified balance account.
+• Surcharge: Books the surcharge to the specified balance account.

 • Option 2: as a JSON object converted to a Base64-encoded string.

-Make a payment request
+3. Make a payment request

-Make a POST request to a Terminal API endpoint, specifying:
+1. Make a Terminal API payment request, specifying:

 Parameter Required Description